alaapgrandhi/Plants-Vs-Zombies/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Details
 **Created by:** Alaap Grandhi
 This is a simple clone of the game Plants vs. Zombies from PopCap studios. **Note that the sole purpose of this project is for learning and that it is not meant to profit off of PopCap entertainment's intellectual property**.